 TGbe Editor: Please modify Clause 35.5.2 EHT sounding protocol as follows (802.11be Draft 1.3 P400L17)

 An SU beamformer may solicit full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
 An SU beamformer shall not solicit partial bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
-In an EHT non-TB sounding sequence case, the occupied bandwidth indicated by the BW field and Puncturing Channel Information fields in the U-SIG field(#5657) of NDP shall be the same as the feedback RU/MRU size indicated in Partial BW Info subfield in the EHT NDP Announcement frame.
+In an EHT non-TB sounding sequence case, the occupied subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG (#5657) field of the NDP shall be the same as the requested subchannel(s) indicated in the Partial BW Info subfield of the immediately preceding EHT NDP Announcement frame.

-One of the following options will be considered to add to the above paragraph.

-Option 0: no additional sentence is added
+Option 1: Furthermore, the punctured subchannel(s) indicated by the BW and Puncturing Channel Information fields in the U-SIG field of the NDP shall not include other punctured subchannel(s) in addition to those indicated in the Disabled Subchannel Bitmap field of the most recent EHT Operation element for non-TB sounding (#7793).